-You’re probably wondering if taking an ACT class will help you to get a higher score and is it worth the time and money?
+You’re probably wondering if taking an ACT class will help you get a higher score and if is it worth the time and money.

 Related content: The 4 Best ACT Prep Courses To Take

-A small improvements in score may be important
+Even a small improvement in score may be important

 Taking the cost of the course into consideration

-Examples I’ve found of score difference after taking a course:
+Examples I’ve found of score differences after taking a course:

 Your success depends on self-discipline

 Courses are most beneficial for students who find it hard to discipline themselves.
-A class gives you a track to run on, conduct your studies with more focus.
+A class gives you a track to run on and conduct your studies with more focus.